Maridika/Bank-tech-test/README.md

 # How To Use

 There are several classes that can be used.
-The main class is Accaunt.
+The main class is Account.
 It has a constructor and several methods:
 - constructor <br>
 It has 2 arguments: account number and client (instance of Client class that represents a client)
 - deposit <br>